 As you can see, there are many important reasons to use family trust planning, including to protect trust assets from future threats to your surviving spouse.

 As Thomas Glascock said, a family trust is an important and valuable tool in the estate planning world.
 It can help leave protections and instructions for your family after you are gone to ensure that your estate is treated the way you want.
 If you feel this information was valuable, please share it with others.
 We are always available for any of your estate planning questions or needs.
-If you would like to learn more about creating an estate plan that works for you and your family, join us at our upcoming estate planning seminar by signing up here.
+If you would like to learn more about creating an estate plan that works for you and your family, contact us to get started.